 Wood smoke and smoldering charcoal are a sign of the season.
-Traditionally cooked over wood and charcoal, whole hog barbecue uses the whole pig, everything from the nose to the tail.
-Every year, pitmasters and barbecue lovers from all over the Southeast celebrate National Whole Hog Barbecue Day during the North Carolina State Fair in October.
+Traditionally cooked over wood and charcoal, whole-hog barbecue uses the whole pig, everything from the nose to the tail.
+Every year, pitmasters and barbecue lovers from all over the Southeast celebrate National Whole Hog Barbecue Day coinciding with North Carolina’s historic State Fair in October.

-The tradition of whole hog barbecue started in North Carolina and dates back over 350 years to the first settlers in the region.
-Although barbecue lovers may disagree on the best type of barbecue sauce for their pork, everyone agrees that whole hog barbecue is what every pitmaster aspires to.
+The tradition of whole-hog barbecue started in Eastern North Carolina and dates back over 350 years to the first settlers in the region.
+Although barbecue lovers may disagree on the best type of barbecue sauce for their pork, everyone agrees that vinegar-based chopped whole-hog barbecue is where it all began.

-Smoking a whole hog takes anywhere between 10 to 12 hours and is fairly easy to do.
-As long as you have a pit and charcoal, you can create this delicious Southern delight.
-Whether you have a homemade brick pit or a custom made rotisserie pit, the trick is to keep the cooking temperature steady and low.
-However you decide to smoke your hog, extra help is always appreciated to do the heavy lifting and maintaining the cooking process.
+Smoking a whole hog takes anywhere between 10-12 hours, and requires attention to keep it smoky and cooking at a consistently low temperature.
+As long as you have a pit, hard-wood charcoal with oak or hickory, plenty of time and something brown to drink, you can create this delicious Southern delight.
+Whether you have a homemade brick pit or a custom-made steel fire box, the trick is to keep the cooking temperature steady and low.
+However you decide to smoke your hog, extra help is always appreciated to do the heavy lifting, including flipping the pig a few hours into the cooking process.

 Seasoned Hog Tips

 Seasoning your whole hog depends on your preferences.
-Spice rubs are popular choice.
-A simple combination of salt, pepper, garlic powder, onion powder, paprika, and chili powder should do the trick.
-Many pitmasters use plenty of sauce throughout the cooking process to keep the hog moist and juicy.
+But traditionalists will lightly salt the pig before cooking, and after flipping use their own special blend of vinegar-based sauce with salt, black pepper and crushed red pepper flakes.
+Many pitmasters use plenty of sauce throughout the cooking process to keep the hog moist and juicy as the hog renders down in the last few hours of cooking.
 The more the better!

 - Kiki Longo